awsdocs/amazon-rds-user-guide/doc_source/ec2-rds-connect.md

 # Connecting an EC2 instance and a DB instance automatically<a name="ec2-rds-connect"></a>

 You can use the RDS console to simplify setting up a connection between an EC2 instance and a DB instance\.
+You can use the RDS console to simplify setting up a connection between an EC2 instance and a DB instance\.
+Often, your DB instance is in a private subnet and your EC2 instance is in a public subnet within a VPC\.
+You can use a SQL client on your EC2 instance to connect to your DB instance\.
+The EC2 instance can also run web servers or applications that access your private DB instance\.
 For instructions about setting up a connection between an EC2 instance and a Multi\-AZ DB cluster, see [Connecting an EC2 instance and a Multi\-AZ DB cluster automatically](multiaz-ec2-rds-connect.md)\.

 ![\[Automatically connect a DB instance with an EC2 instance.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/auto-connect-rds-ec2.png)